 Puerto Morelos Beaches

-This small beach town has both beach clubs (like Unico Beach) and free public beach access.
+This small beach town has both beach clubs and free public beach access.
 In this town you can find easy parking, small shops and restaurants as well as convenience stores to pick something up for the beach.
-The beach is fairly wide and there is good snorkeling right off the coast here, but it is recommended you hire a local guide because it is a little ways out.
+The beach is fairly wide and there is good snorkeling right off the coast here, but it is recommended you hire a local guide because it is a little way out.
 The snorkel tours are inexpensive and a great way to support the local eco-tourism.

 Map for the Riviera Maya Beaches